ch4n3l/ch4n3l.github.io/_posts/2017/2019-07-22-xavier-csrf-to-xss-takeover.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/xavier/xss.png)

-However, this would be considered to be a `Self-XSS` and have very little impact.
+However, this would be considered to be a `Self-XSS` which has very low impact as it requires social engineering in order to remotely exploit.

 # ii.
 Chaining CSRF with XSS